Search

 1. To what extent was the level of interaction appropriate and effective?
 If inappropriate or ineffective, what should the provider have done differently?

-2. Where referrals to independent regulators were required, were these made promptly and accordance with requisite guidelines?
+2. Where referrals to independent regulators were required, were these made promptly and in accordance with requisite guidelines?

 3. What recommendations, including from inquests, investigations, experts and any others within the professional or regulatory sphere were made to improve mental health inpatient care and treatment?
 Were appropriate steps then taken by providers to act upon such recommendations?